-Remember to clean your thermometers after every use to prevent the spreading of germs.
-We suggest rinsing them in rubbing alcohol.
+Remember to clean and disinfect your thermometer after every use to prevent the spreading of germs.

 A basic digital stick thermometer is small and unobtrusive enough to easily slip into a purse or coat pocket to be used on the go, in case you want to monitor your own temperature or that of a family member who you think might be coming down with something.
 This also makes them perfect for packing when you go on vacation.